Alexsandr-Yablunovskyi/My-second-resume/README.md

-# My-second-resume
+# Skills_Example
-this is my second resume
+this is my html-css skills exaple for resume